A spacetime-covariant approach to inertial and accelerated quantum clocks in first-quantization

 \section{Introduction}

-Developing a satisfactory theory of Quantum Gravity is arguably one of the greatest challenges of contemporary physics.
+Developing a satisfactory theory of quantum gravity is arguably one of the greatest challenges of contemporary physics.
 Even though many top-down approaches have presented us with candidate theories (such as Strings or Loop Quantum Gravity), none have so far presented compelling experimental predictions to favor their adoption.
-One obvious reason is that typical quantum-gravitational phenomena are expected to become relevant only near the Planck scale, i.e. distances smaller than the Planck length $l_p\sim 10^{-43}$ {\rm light-sec} or, equivalently, energies larger than Planck energy $E_p\sim 10^{19}$ {\rm GeV}, 14 orders of magnitude above the highest energies we can currently probe on any earth-based experiments.
+One obvious reason is that typical quantum-gravitational phenomena are expected to become relevant only near the Planck scale, i.e., distances smaller than the Planck length $l_p\sim 10^{-43}$ {\rm light-sec} or, equivalently, energies larger than Planck energy $E_p\sim 10^{19}$ {\rm GeV}, 14 orders of magnitude above the highest energies we can currently probe on any earth-based experiments.

 However, in recent years, it has become increasingly clear that quantum-gravitational phenomena could be relevant in another complementary regime, namely, when there are large coherent (relative) fluctuations of the stress tensor: $\braket{T_{\mu\nu}^2} \gg \braket{T_{\mu\nu}}^2 $.
 This could be achieved in situations as `ordinary' as a spatial superposition of a non-relativistic massive particle.
-Indeed, a plethora of work both in gravity/quantum field theory in curved spacetimes and quantum foundations contexts (see, e.g. Refs.~\cite{waldbruck, waldbruck2, wald, BRovelli, ofek}) have convincingly argued that such regimes cannot be consistently treated by a mere combination of quantum matter and classical gravity (quantum matter in a classical spacetime), such as semiclassical gravity\footnote{However, some authors argue that consistency is still possible for statistical theories of gravity with statistical fluctuations.
+Indeed, a plethora of work both in gravity/quantum field theory in curved spacetimes and quantum foundations contexts (see, e.g., Refs.~\cite{waldbruck, waldbruck2, wald, BRovelli, ofek}) have convincingly argued that such regimes cannot be consistently described by quantum matter in a classical spacetime, such as semiclassical gravity\footnote{However, some authors argue that consistency is still possible for statistical theories of gravity with statistical fluctuations.
 See \textit{e..g} \cite{oppenheim}.}.
 Hence, this would yield genuinely quantum-gravitational effects measurable at arbitrarily low energies.

 Currently, there is a lot of experimental effort to design and implement experiments that are sensitive enough to measure such effects.
 They are mainly focused on the gravitationally induced entanglement between two massive particles in quantum superpositions \cite{MV, Bose}.
 Although there are many challenges involved in preparing sufficiently massive particles in coherent superpositions for long enough to entangle them gravitationally, this is expected to be feasible in the next few decades \cite{aspelmeyeressay, aspelmeyertalk}.